vesoft-inc/nebula/docs/manual-EN/overview/design-and-arc.md

  - Asynchronous and parallel execution

     I/O operations and network transmission are time-consuming.
-Thus asynchronous and parallel operations are widely adopted in the query engine to reduce the latency and to improve the overall throughput.Also, a separate resource pool is set for each query to avoid the long tail effect of those time-consuming queries.
+Thus asynchronous and parallel operations are widely adopted in the query engine to reduce the latency and to improve the overall throughput.
+Also, a separate resource pool is set for each query to avoid the long-tail effect of those time-consuming queries.

  - Pushing down computation

-    In a distributed system, transferring large amount of data on the network really hurts the overall latency.
+    In a distributed system, transferring large amount of data on the network really extends the overall latency.
 In **Nebula Graph**, the query engine will make decisions to push some filter and aggregation down to the storage service.
 The purpose is to reduce the amount of data passing back from the storage.

 ### Design-thinking: API and SDK